“Achieving healthy growth and weight

 What does achieving and maintaining a healthy weight include?

-In Healthy Weight, Nutrition, and Physical Activity the (United States) Centers for Disease Control and Prevention (CDC) explain:
+In Healthy Weight and Growth: About Healthy Weight and Growth – Key Points the (United States) Centers for Disease Control and Prevention (CDC) explain:

-“Achieving and maintaining a healthy weight includes healthy eating, physical activity, optimal sleep, and stress reduction.
-Several other factors may also affect weight gain”.3
+• “Achieving healthy growth and weight includes healthy eating, physical activity, optimal sleep, and stress reduction”.3

 Aging